novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 It's true.

-When this guy and his brother came and asked to extend working hours, it made him pay attention to health, and as a reasonable compromise, he decided to create a medical room and fitness room.

-Moreover, he revised the internet job posting the previous day to hire male and female trainers in equal proportions.

-Listening to Oh Min-woo, it seemed there would be many employees who prefer to get trained by female trainers.

 "Anyway, the reason I came is because I concluded with those two guys yesterday."

 "Concluded?"

-"Actually, it looks like you need to conclude it, CEO.
+"To be exact, you are the one who need to conclude it, CEO.
 They said they'll visit you next month in the U.S. and decide whether to join our company."

 "So, it's like I'm being interviewed by them."